![]() |

 1st or 2nd class?

-2nd class is absolutely fine for most travellers, there's no need to go 1st class unless you don't mind the extra cost.
+2nd class is absolutely fine, no need to go 1st class unless you don't mind the extra cost.
 But see what prices you get at int.bahn.de because sometimes 1st class doesn't cost much more.

-In 1st & business class on railjets, a steward takes food & drink orders from the restaurant menu & serves you at your seat, a useful service.
+In 1st & business class on railjets and in 1st class on ICEs, a steward takes food & drink orders from the restaurant menu & serves you at your seat, with no need to leave you seat or luggage to go to the restaurant car.

 -